 Francis Dann Fitzjohn was to emigrate to Canada in 1910 and was was listed on the Canadian Shipping Line Ship the “Montrose,” departing Liverpool on the 23rd April 1910, destination – Quebec.
 He was 23 years old.
 Francis made his home in Canada.

 Perhaps he was thinking of home when the war was declared.
 Army records show that and on the 21st July 1915 Francis Dann Fitztjohn joined the Canadian Expeditionary Force (CEF).
 If you want to read his army records in some detail, then follow the link.

 Library and Archives Canada.

-His father Francis died on the 24th June 1919. – Probate was granted on the 26th September 2929 –FITZJOHN, Francis of Llys Caradog, Coedpoeth, Bersham, Wrexham, Denbighshire retired chemist died 24th June 1919 at Liverpool.
-Probate St. Asaph 26th September to Mary FITZJOHN, widow.
+His father Francis senior died aged 60, on the 24th June 1919. – Probate was granted on the 26th September 2929 –Fitzjohn, Francis of Llys Caradog, Coedpoeth, Bersham, Wrexham, Denbighshire retired chemist died 24th June 1919 at Liverpool.
+Probate St. Asaph 26th September to Mary Fitzjohn, widow.
 Effects £3609 9s 10d.
 The burial in St. Mary’s Churchyard, Overton was on the 28th June 1919.